 Cancer occurs when cells in the body divide without control or order.
-If cells keep dividing uncontrollably, a mass of tissue forms.
-This is called a growth or tumor.
-The term cancer refers to malignant tumors.
-These tumors can invade nearby tissue and spread to other parts of the body.
+Normally, cells divide in a regulated manner.
+If cells keep dividing uncontrollably when new cells are not needed, a mass of tissue forms, called a growth or tumor.
+The term cancer refers to malignant growths.
+These growths can invade nearby tissues.
+Cancer that has invaded nearby tissues can then spread to other parts of the body.

-If liver cancer is found, staging tests are done.
-This will help find out if the cancer has spread and, if so, to what extent.
 Surgery is the only procedure used to try to cure liver cancer.
 Chemotherapy and radiation therapy can reduce symptoms associated with the cancer.
 They are not considered able to cure liver cancer by themselves.

-Surgery—removal of the cancerous tumor and nearby tissue, and possibly nearby lymph nodes
+Surgery—Removal of the cancerous tumor and nearby tissue, and possibly nearby lymph nodes.

-Cryosurgery—destroys tumors by freezing them with a metal probe
+Cryosurgery—Destroys tumors by freezing them with a metal probe.

-Ethanol ablation—kills cancer cells by injecting alcohol directly into the tumor
+Ethanol ablation—Kills cancer cells by injecting alcohol directly into the tumor.

-—the use of radiation to kill cancer cells and shrink tumors.
+Radiation therapy—The use of radiation to kill cancer cells and shrink tumors.
 Radiation may be:

 External radiation therapy—Radiation is directed at the liver from a source outside the body.